Student Accessibility Rights and Responsibilities

-- Establish essential functions, abilities, skills, knowledge and standards for courses, programs, services, jobs and activities or facilities and to evaluate students on this basis.
+- Establish essential functions, abilities, skills, knowledge, and standards for courses, programs, services, jobs, activities, or facilities and to evaluate students on this basis.

-- Have appropriate staff discuss students and their disabilities in order to implement requested accommodations.
+- Have appropriate discussions regarding students and their disabilities in order to implement requested accommodations.

-- Deny a request for accommodations, academic adjustments or auxiliary aids and services, and/or barrier removal in facilities if the documentation does not demonstrate that the request is warranted, or if the individual fails to provide appropriate documentation.
+- Deny a request for accommodations, academic adjustments, auxiliary aids and services, and/or barrier removal in facilities if the documentation does not demonstrate the request is warranted, or if the individual fails to provide appropriate documentation.

 - Select among equally effective accommodations, academic adjustments and/or auxiliary aids and services.

-- Refuse unreasonable accommodations, academic adjustments or auxiliary aids and services, and/or facility-related barrier removal requests that impose a fundamental alteration on a program or activity.
+- Refuse unreasonable accommodations, academic adjustments, auxiliary aids and services, and/or facility-related barrier removal requests that impose a fundamental alteration on a program or activity.